chorus96/style-guides/VerilogCodingStyle.md

 "Creating common, required idioms and patterns makes code much easier to understand."

-This guide defines the Comportable style for Verilog.
+This guide defines the Compartable style for Verilog.
 The goals are to:

 *   promote consistency across hardware development projects
 *   promote best practices